 #6 Find good substitutes

 The morning cup of coffee is a cherished ritual for many people.
 There is nothing more comforting than sipping a hot beverage upon waking up.
 One thing that you can do is to find a good substitute.
 Many people use either fruit juice or tea as an alternative.
-One technique which I knew to use every day is to prepare a cup of strong black tea with two Lipton tea bags.
+One technique that I knew to use every day is to prepare a cup of strong black tea with two Lipton tea bags.
 After I finish steeping the tea I add two teaspoons of sugar and a generous amount of milk.
 The sugar and milk help ease the tea’s acidity and make it very delicious.
 Furthermore, I am still able to get my much-needed caffeine fix.

-Strong tea made using 2 bags of Lipton
+A strong tea made using 2 bags of Lipton

 I hope that you have found these suggestions for quitting drinking coffee helpful.
-You will discover that by quitting gradually and that by finding good substitutions and only drinking coffee occasionally you will feel much healthier and happier.
+You will discover that by quitting gradually and by finding good substitutions and only drinking coffee occasionally you will feel much healthier and happier.